 Vincent Levy represents individuals and corporations in complex-commercial disputes, bankruptcy-related litigation, class actions, derivative suits, shareholder demands, and investigatory and regulatory matters, often in cases involving large and high-profile transactions.
-He has been recognized as a Rising Star in the 2015 and 2016 editions of New York Metro Super Lawyers.
+He was named to Benchmark Litigation's 2017 Under 40 Hot List and has been recognized as a Rising Star by New York Metro Super Lawyers since 2015.

 Vincent has experience advising clients facing or pursuing litigation under, among others, federal securities laws and regulations, antitrust law, state and federal administrative law, state corporate law, state contract and tort law, public and private international law, the Bankruptcy Code, and the Securities Investor Protection Act of 1970.
 He has defended public companies and their directors in multi-forum shareholder litigation alleging breaches of fiduciary duty, securities fraud, and other matters in both state and federal court.
 In addition, Vincent has significant experience with complex settlements, including negotiating multi-party settlements with private persons and governmental entities, participating in mediated settlement discussions, and litigating contested settlements subject to court approval.